JeromeF91/PacketAgent/README.md

 - `diskSpace`: C: drive space information in bytes
 - `hardening`: Security hardening status including:
   - SMB1 protocol status
-  - TLS protocol versions (1.0, 1.1, 1.2, 1.3)
+  - TLS protocol versions (1.0, 1.1, 1.2, 1.3) for both server and client
-  - Cipher suite status (including weak cipher detection)
+  - Cipher suite status (including weak cipher detection) for both server and client

 #### Response Format
 The API should return a response with packages to install/update in the following format: